0cjs/hilbert-ps-proofchecker/doc/hirst-exercises.md

 1. Show a → (b → a) is a tautology.

-       a → (b → a)       Happens to be HPS axiom 1!
+       a → (b → a)       Happens to be PS axiom 1!
        ───────────
        t T  t t t        All entries in main connective t T  f t t        are T, ∴ is a tautology.